OS-HM-T: 1010 Linear Static Analysis with Thermal Loading of a Coffee Pot Lid

 8. For memory options, toggle memory default.

-If the job is successful, you should see new results files in the directory in which lid_complete.fem was run.
+If the job is successful, an "ANALYSIS COMPLETED" message appears in the Compute Console Solver View Message Log.
+New results files are in the directory where the model file was written.
 The lid_complete.out file is a good place to look for error messages that could help debug the input deck if any errors are present.

 The default files written to your directory are: